 Burney’s Sweets & More

-Burney’s specializes in the most delicious glazed croissants and other pastries made fresh each day.
-I absolutely love everything I’ve tried from here and a dozen glazed croissants always makes the perfect gift!
+Burney’s specializes in the most delicious glazed croissants and fresh pastries daily.
+I absolutely love everything I’ve tried from here, and a dozen glazed croissants always make the perfect gift!

 NY Bagel & Deli

 Goodberry’s makes the BEST frozen custard.
 Don’t believe me?
 Try it.
 You will be hooked.
 The texture is just perfection!
-Each day, they have a new flavor to try which keeps us returning for our favorites!
+Each day, they have a new flavor, which keeps us returning for our favorites!

 Baker’s Dozen Donut Shop

 Baker’s Dozen in North Raleigh is a beloved donut shop among locals for good reasons.
-They donuts are fresh, sweet, and tasty.
+The donuts are fresh, sweet, and tasty.
 The apple fritters are some of the best around!

 Did we miss your favorite?